-Jonathan and Brad discuss wielding the flexibility of money, how to move to the upper end of your salary range, and hunting with eagles in Mongolia.
+Jonathan and Brad discuss wielding the flexibility of money, how to move to the upper end of your salary range, and how Ed Teem used travel rewards to go hunting with eagles in Mongolia.

 The FI Lifestyle

 As many of us align our decisions with the goal of reaching FI, we start to realize the incredible power that financial independence can bring you.
 Instead of basing your life around the things that make you money, you can start to plan your life around the things you want to do.
 Ultimately, you can design a life that fits around the things that you want it to fit around.